pwssnk/py-usvfs/README.md

 # When you're done, be sure to clean up
 vfs.close()
-# You can do this whenever you want.
-If the process you started
-# hasn't finished yet, the usvfs_proxy will stay alive until it does
 ```

 The Python wrapper classes hide some of the uglier usvfs wrangling in a clean, relatively easy to use API.
 If you want more low level access, you can call the usvfs dll (semi-)directly by accessing the functions defined in the `usvfs.dll` module.